CamelliaV/open-wallpaper-engine/README.md

 ## How to use

 ### Waywallen plugin
-There are prebuilt binaries in [Releases page](https://github.com/waywallen/open-wallpaper-engine/releases).
+There are prebuilt zips in [Releases page](https://github.com/waywallen/open-wallpaper-engine/releases).
 It only works for flatpak and appimage version of waywallen.

-If you built waywallen yourself, you must [build](BUILD.md)) this.
+If you built waywallen yourself, you must [build](BUILD.md) this.
 If you use linux distribution package, you must install this as package too.

 ### Standalone viewer